Breaking News

 Brad reminded me that the situation was chaotic enough that people lost their cell service, or their batteries ran out of juice.
 But we both knew the truth.
 Hakim quite plausibly could have been captured or killed.
 I scrolled through the photos he had sent of his children.
 I wondered if they were safe, or if they still had a father.

-Days went by.
-And then came a phone call from a strange number.
-At that point, I was picking up any call from a non-U.S. country code.
+There came a phone call from a strange number with a foreign country code.
+At that point, I was picking up any call from a non-U.S. code.
 I steeled myself for the desperate plea that surely would come.

 It was Hakim!